Air mattress keeps deflating and no hole?

 Easier said than done, they can all leak, right?

 Well, yes and no….that’s exactly why we’ve been doing some testing to pinpoint the models that are not prone to leaks.
-The list of top picks here is different than the ratings in our main guide on top-performing models.
+The list of top picks here is different than the ratings in our main guide of mdoels that deamed to be as close as possible to full resistance.
+These are the airbeds that showed teh greatest resilience over time and a low % of leaks, misterious or otherwise – see the guide on puncture-proof, unpoppable air mattresses here.

-The results that we’ve seen are staggering, some of the popular models have up to 500% bigger air leak incidence than our picks in the category of the “most durable and leak-proof”.
+The results that we’ve seen are staggering, some of the popular models have up to 500% bigger air leak incidence than our picks in the category of the “most durable”.

 See the results and list of most durable, heavy-duty air mattresses here >>